Why is it better to strengthen the substrate with adhesion promoter and not with epoxy resin

 Alternative to epoxy resin: quartz adhesion promoter and fiber glass mesh

 FESTKontakt is a dispersive, ready-to-use adhesion promoter with the addition of polymers and quartz aggregate with very high adhesion.
 It is suitable both for leveling the substrate and for priming all building substrates (plasterboards, ceramic tiles, smooth plastered concretes, plasters, OSB boards, etc.).
 It is ideal for use before future plastering works (microcement, fine plasters, mosaic plasters, organic plasters, etc.).
 After application, the surface is rough, which greatly increases the adhesion when applying subsequent layers.
 In the bridge, we recommend to paste the glass fiber mesh.
-Such a set will protect against cracks on the surface of the microcement due to temperature changes on the floor heating, it will eliminate any unevenness and prevent the joints from old tiles from piercing (see a quick bathroom renovation with microcement).
+Such a set will protect against cracks on the surface of the microcement due to temperature changes on the floor heating, it will eliminate any unevenness and prevent the joints from old tiles from piercing (see also: A quick bathroom renovation with microcement Festfloor).

 Advantages of the bonding bridge